dji-sdk/Mobile-SDK-Doc/source/android-tutorials/GSDemo-Gaode-Map.md

 3. Lastly, we create a map view fragment and place it at the bottom.

-Next, copy the "aircraft.png" and "ic_launcher.png" image files from this Github sample project to the **drawable** folders inside the **res** folder.
+Next, copy the "aircraft.png" and "ic_launcher.png" image files from this tutorial's [Github sample project](https://github.com/DJI-Mobile-SDK-Tutorials/Android-GSDemo-Gaode-Map) to the **drawable** folders inside the **res** folder.

 Furthermore, open the AndroidManifest.xml file and update the ".MainActivity" activity element with several attributes as shown below: